MyElectricSheep/electron-workshop/README.md

 3. :bowtie: Add emoji support, like the [vmd](https://github.com/yoshuawuyts/vmd) markdown editor has.

 4. Add file watching support, like the [vmd](https://github.com/yoshuawuyts/vmd) markdown editor has.
 Make it so local files that are opened are watched for changes and the viewer will automatically update when a file has been changed.
 This makes it ideal for writing documents in your favorite text editor so you get a live preview.
 In "watch mode", the editor textarea should be hidden since the user will using their own editor.

+### Fixing the warning messages in the console:

+1. `Electron Security Warning (Insecure Content-Security-Policy) This renderer process has either no Content Security Policy set or a policy with "unsafe-eval" enabled.
+This exposes users of this app to unnecessary security risks.`

+A Content Security Policy (CSP) is an additional layer of protection against cross-site-scripting attacks and data injection attacks.
+[It is recommended](https://www.electronjs.org/docs/tutorial/security#6-define-a-content-security-policy) that they be enabled by any website you load inside Electron.

+To solve this, add the following meta tag inside your main `index.html` file:
+`<meta http-equiv="Content-Security-Policy" content="script-src 'self' 'unsafe-inline'">`